 It’s important for you employees to know how to get to the emergency exit, as well as where to find the closest eye wash station, first-aid kit or fire extinguisher.
 When seconds matter, making sure your employees can quickly locate safety equipment can mean the difference between a minor and major accident.

 While these tips may seem simple, shaping them to work for you and your company can be challenging.
-A third-party logistics (3PL) partner, in addition to helping you find efficiencies in your supply chain, should serve in an advisor role and bring warehouse health and safety best practices into your distribution facilities.
+A third-party logistics (3PL) provider, in addition to helping you find efficiencies in your supply chain, should serve in an advisor role and bring warehouse health and safety best practices into your distribution facilities.
 If you’re interested in improving your warehouse environment, read our blog post How to Improve your Warehouse Culture.

 We respect your privacy.
 Your email address will never be shared with any 3rd parties.
 Nor will we send you unsolicited email.